dooteo/MySQL_c/mysql_c_tests/README.md

-==How to import from a SQL file to MariaDB/MySQL
+##How to import from a SQL file to MariaDB/MySQL

 As mysql's 'root' user, run next command: